almik7078j/notes/README.md

 4. Regularly refactor your code to keep it simple and efficient.
 5. Embrace the principle of 'Don't Repeat Yourself' (DRY) to minimize redundancy.
 6. Test your code thoroughly to validate its functionality and simplicity.

+# 2024-03-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise, and maintainable code.
+Reduce complexity whenever possible, as it's easier to read, debug, and extend simple code.
+Remember that code is written once but read many times over its lifetime."

+In practical terms:
+- Write modular code with well-defined interfaces.
+- Avoid premature optimization.
+- Use established design patterns and principles (like SOLID).
+- Practice defensive programming, but keep it minimal.
+- Keep your codebase DRY (Don't Repeat Yourself).
+- Comment and document your code effectively, but let the code itself do most of the talking through self-explanatory names and structures.